PaddlePaddle/book/02.recognize_digits/README.md

 - Local connectivity: A CNN utilizes the local space correlation by connecting local neurons.
 This design guarantees that the learned filter has a strong response to local input features.
 Stacking many such layers generates a non-linear filter that is more global.
 This enables the network to first obtain good representation for small parts of input and then combine them to represent a larger region.
 - Weight sharing: In a CNN, computation is iterated on shared parameters (weights and bias) to form a feature map.
 This means that all the neurons in the same depth of the output response to the same feature.
 This allows the network to detect a feature regardless of its position in the input.

-For more details on Convolutional Neural Networks, please refer to the tutorial on [Image Classification](https://github.com/PaddlePaddle/book/blob/develop/image_classification/README.md) and the [relevant lecture](http://cs231n.github.io/convolutional-networks/) from a Stanford open course.
+For more details on Convolutional Neural Networks, please refer to the tutorial on [Image Classification](https://github.com/PaddlePaddle/book/blob/develop/image_classification/README.md) and the [relevant lecture](http://cs231n.github.io/convolutional-networks/) from a Stanford course.

 ### List of Common Activation Functions
 - Sigmoid activation function: $ f(x) = sigmoid(x) = \frac{1}{1+e^{-x}} $